HXKwindwizard/WassersteinGAN.tensorflow/README.md

 ![](images/image_iterator_2000.png)
 ![](images/image_iterator_plot.png)

 As seen in the photos and error plot.
 It is extremely easy to fool the discriminator with very slight changes in pixels.
 This is consistent with the results seen in Fooling Neural Network texts.
 I was hopeful that this would not be the case.
 Training GANs is dramatically different then training classification networks and it seems reasonable to hope that the discriminator would be more resistant to adversarial examples.
-Alas this does not appear to be the case.
+Alas, this does not appear to be the case.

 ## Fine Tuning Z vector